jnolis/ggirl/README.md

 ggpostcard(plot, contact_email, messages = message_1, send_addresses = send_address_1)
 ```

+_(You can include multiple recipients too and customize the return address--check out the function help for more details.)_

 This will pop up a web page showing you what the order will look like.
 If both the front picture and back info look good to you click the button to make the payment and submit the order.